 My FCC amateur radio license is WC4R.
 My DMR ID is 3116644.
 Three of us are licensed in our family.
 I was first licensed in September 1973 as a Novice class and ultimately Extra class.
 I am also a Volunteer Examiner with W5YI and ARRL and active in the Virginia RACES , ARRL's ARES and Skywarn.
 I am an Army MARS operator (AAR3GJ, Military Affiliate Radio System, a Department of Defense program).
 I'm the founder and first President of the Smithfield amateur radio club, the Western Tidewater Radio Association.
 A good amateur radio operator follows The Amateur's Code.

-From my Williamsburg, Virginia home, about 115 miles (185 Km) south of Washington DC, I operate the 70 cm-160 meter bands and a full 1,500 watts in both voice and all digital modes.
-The heart of my HF station centers around a Flex Radio 5000A, Kenwood TS-590SG, Yaesu FT-857D, Yaesu FT-736R, Drake C-Line (T-4XC & R-4C, L-4B, C-4, MN-2000), Command Technologies HF-2500.
-On V/UHF I run up to 1500 watts base and 100 watts mobile.
+From my Williamsburg, Virginia home, (grid FM17pg) about 115 miles (185 Km) south of Washington DC, I operate the 70 cm-160 meter bands and a full 1,500 watts in both voice and all digital modes.
+The heart of my HF station centers around a Flex Radio 5000A, Kenwood TS-590SG, Yaesu FT-102, Yaesu FT-857D, Yaesu FT-991A, Drake C-Line (T-4XC & R-4C, L-4B, C-4, MN-2000), Command Technologies HF-2500.
+I run up to 1500 watts base and 100 watts mobile.
 Click on 'My Station' above to see the radio room.
 There is fun in communicating via amateur radio satellites and talking to the hams in the space shuttle and International Space Station.
 Data on my recent on air activities are on this page.
 Here is a map of my contact locations around the world.

 Interested in getting your Amateur Radio Service FCC license?
 Visit this page for teaching and study aids.
 After you studied, check the W5YI or ARRL for test locations.
 Follow this link to a list of famous people that were ham radio operators.

 Listen to my March 2009 shortwave radio interview with Ted Randall, WB8PUM.
 The 90 minute mp3 is available here.